Which issues would you most highlight to someone new to your state?

 - is customarily engaged in an independent business;

-- has control over when and where the work is performed;
+- has control over the time and place the work is performed;

 - supplies the tools and instruments used in the work; and

-- performs work that requires a particular skill not ordinarily used in the course of the employer's work (California Government Code, §12940(j)(5).
+- performs work that requires a particular skill not ordinarily used in the course of the employer's work (Cal.
+Govt.
+Code § 12940(j)(5)).

-For the purposes of determining whether an independent contractor is properly classified for wage and hour purposes, the Department of Labor Standards Enforcement follows the workers' compensation standard's multi-factor or economic realities test (see the Department of Labor Standards Enforcement Policies and Interpretations Manual, §28 (2002 edition)).
+For purposes of determining whether an independent contractor is properly classified for wage and hour purposes, the Department of Labor Standards Enforcement (DLSE) follows the workers' compensation standard's multi-factor or economic realities test (see DLSE Enforcement Policies and Interpretations Manual §28 (2002 edition).

 Must an employment contract be in writing?

 Generally no written agreement is required.
-However, a commissioned salesperson’s agreement must be in writing (California Government Code, §2751).
+However, a commissioned salesperson’s agreement must be in writing (Cal.
+Lab.
+Code § 2751).

-Additionally, California’s Wage Theft Protection Act requires employers to provide employees with written notice of their rates of pay, allowances, regular payday and other information, at their time of hire and within seven days of any changes to such information (California Labor Code, §2810.5).
+Additionally, California’s Wage Theft Protection Act requires employers to provide employees with written notice of their rates of pay, allowances, regular payday, and other information, at their time of hire and within seven days of any changes to such information (Cal.
+Lab.
+Code § 2810.5).

 Are any terms implied into employment contracts?